 After the boat guide caught one firefly and showed us at close range how it looked like ( without hurting it).
 Some of us tried to catch the fireflies as well when they flew very close but ended up in futile ( requires great skill!)

 Sungei Lebam Fireflies Cruise – Highlight of the Trip

-- the Tom Sawyer’s adventure mood and ambience on a riverboat,
+- the Tom Sawyer’s adventure mood and ambiance on a riverboat,

 - the pretty view of the river and its vegetation as we dined riverside on the riverboat deck.